Supporting Students in Navigating LLM-Generated Insecure Code: Introduction

 \section{Introduction}

-The rapid advancement and increased accessibility of generative artificial intelligence (AI), particularly large language models (LLMs), has transformed software development practices via automated code generation \cite{barke2023grounded}.
-While developers traditionally write code manually from scratch, LLMs generate functional code snippets from developers' descriptions in natural language (\eg in English), as illustrated in~\autoref{fig:codegen_example}.
-However, LLMs may generate \textit{insecure code} for developers because LLMs are trained on large corpora of open-source code repositories (\eg Github) that may contain unverified and potentially vulnerable code~\cite{pearce2025asleep}.
-Moreover, prior work~\cite{aghakhani2024trojanpuzzle,yan2024llm} demonstrated that LLMs are susceptible to poisoning attacks where adversaries maliciously inject insecure code into the models.
-This raises significant security concerns for software development.
+The rapid advancement and accessibility of generative artificial intelligence (AI), particularly large language models (LLMs), has transformed software development through automated code generation~\cite{barke2023grounded}.
+Instead of writing code manually, developers now describe functionality in natural language and receive working code from LLMs.
+However, this code may be \textit{insecure}, both because LLMs are trained on open-source repositories containing vulnerable code~\cite{pearce2025asleep} and because adversaries can poison the models to deliberately inject insecure code~\cite {aghakhani2024trojanpuzzle,yan2024llm}.
+This creates a fundamental tension between the productivity of AI-assisted development and the need for secure software engineering.

-Such insecure code generation creates a fundamental tension between the productivity gains promised by AI-assisted development and a critical need for secure software engineering practices.
-In particular, novice developers often place high levels of trust in LLM outputs \cite{chang2024survey,farinetti2025critical}.
-Therefore, understanding how students (future workforce) interact with and evaluate LLM-generated code in terms of security becomes essential for developing effective security-awareness (\ie security mindsets) programming instruction.
-However, to the best of our knowledge, there are no existing studies or educational approaches that address the issue of insecure code generated by LLMs for students.
-This educational challenge is particularly urgent given that students, who will become the next generation of software developers, are required to learn not only to leverage these powerful tools but also to critically assess their outputs for security flaws.

-In this study, we examine the security preparedness of undergraduate students to recognize and respond to security vulnerabilities in LLM-generated code, with particular focus on their ability to detect insecure code.
-We focus specifically on poisoning attacks because they represent a particularly insidious threat vector: unlike naturally occurring vulnerabilities in training data, poisoned code is deliberately crafted to appear legitimate while containing malicious functionality, making it exceptionally challenging for developers to detect through conventional code review practices.

-We investigate both students' current critical thinking capabilities and the effectiveness of instructional interventions designed to enhance their security evaluation skills.
-To our knowledge, this represents the first empirical investigation of student preparedness for LLM security threats in educational software development contexts.
-Building on this, we propose an educational framework, called \texttt{Bifröst}, to measure students' preparedness and foster their critical thinking regarding insecure code generation by LLMs.
-To this end, we address two research questions: